Meet Alyssa Valdez's fierce 'momager'

 “I don’t mind haters kasi they’re there and they are entitled to their own opinion.
 It’s that when it gets too far, I am not also afraid to face them—no problem!
 I don’t block anybody but I don’t mind them, pero if they make it personal to me or to my family or sobra na kay Alyssa, lalabanin ko talaga.
 Kasi nga humble nga siya, hindi talaga sya nagsasalita so ako nalang yun.
 Okey lang.”

 The relationship between Padilla-Edralin and Valdez has apparently extended beyond just business.
-Past the two years littered with numerous endorsements bagged (more than 10 big ones, the manager claims), hundreds of thousands of social media followers gathered, tournaments joined and awards won, magazines covered and TV shows she’s appeared in, and what-have-you, there was the “momager”—standing in the background, cheering her on, taking her #OOTDs, connecting her to fan clubs and to the major media outfits that wanted to feature her, clearing her schedule so the athlete doesn’t have to be hard up juggling things, just simply looking out for her.
+Past the four years littered with numerous endorsements bagged (more than 10 big ones, the manager claims), millions of social media followers gathered, tournaments joined and awards won, magazines covered and TV shows she’s appeared in, and what-have-you, there was the “momager”—standing in the background, cheering her on, taking her #OOTDs, connecting her to fan clubs and to the major media outfits that wanted to feature her, clearing her schedule so the athlete doesn’t have to be hard up juggling things, just simply looking out for her.

 “Minsan nga may nagpa-picture na sa kin—mga dalawa or tatlong beses just to be somehow connected to Alyssa.”

 “Pero super humble pa din nyan kahit dinudumog sya.
 No arte or yabang.
 Super gaan kasama.
 Hindi pa sya ganun kasikat pero kilala na siya, and then a lot of people wanted to manage her.
-And now even if two years later and she has a half of million followers on social media, pareho pa rin sya.”
+Pareho pa rin sya.”

 Padilla-Edralin is mostly a firsthand witness to Valdez’s most applaudable traits.
 Baldo is no materialistic girl, she stresses—except when she craves for sweets so the thoughtful manager has to come running with the athlete’s favorite cake in hand.